Department of Design and Environments

 General Education: International

-Gen Ed: International A summer lecture and field experience course exploring the historical foundations of community and urban pattern utilizing Italian hill towns and urban centers as a resource.
+A summer lecture and field experience course exploring the historical foundations of community and urban pattern utilizing Italian hill towns and urban centers as a resource.
 Students study the organic and formal relationships between landscape and human settlement as well as the relationship between urban form and political and historical context.
-Recommended Preparation: ART 100, ART 111, and LARC 389.
-(Summer only)
+Recommended Preparation: ART 1100, ART 1110, and LARC 3890.
+Typically Offered: Summer.

 Introduction to topics in geodesign with advanced application of geographic information system (GIS) analytical and modeling tools to interdisciplinary landscape change issues.
 Includes exploration of advanced protocols for communication of results through iterative and evaluative methods.